 The Hindu festivals often coincide with seasonal changes.
-The festivals coincide with the movement of sun and moon like Full Moon or the New Moon or they are celebrated on the day after the Moon phase.
+The festivals coincide with the movement of the sun and moon such as Full Moon or the New Moon or they are celebrated on the day after the Moon phase.

-Vaisakhi, Pongal and those associated with Sankranti are based on the solar cycle, while other festivals are based on Lunar cycle and their dates vary on the Georgian calendar, like Maha Shivaratri, Holi, Guru Purnima, Ganesh Chaturthi, and Diwali.
+Vaisakhi, Pongal, and those associated with Sankranti are based on the solar cycle, while other festivals are based on the Lunar cycle and their dates vary on the Georgian calendar, like Maha Shivaratri, Holi, Guru Purnima, Ganesh Chaturthi, and Diwali.

 Difference between Saka Samvat and Vikram Samvat